informidas/real-world-data-analytics/curriculum/supplemental/intro-to-terminal.md

 ### Via the run command

 ### Graphically on Mac
 From your Mac Desktop, click the spotlight icon among the list of icons displayedin the top right corner.
-Typer the word terminal as shown below and press Enter key.
+Type the word terminal as shown below and press Enter key.

 ![terminal-app-mac](img/terminal-app-mac.png "How to launch terminal on Mac")